Update – July 25, 2022

 Face masks are an essential tool in our fight against the coronavirus that causes COVID-19.
 They also have other benefits for people with asthma and allergies.

 Can People With Asthma Wear Face Masks?

 Yes, people with asthma can wear face masks.

-If you’re having trouble wearing a mask, try a different fabric or fit.
-Wearing some kind of breathable face mask is better than nothing.
-According to the WHO, medical masks when worn the right way do not cause you to breathe in more carbon dioxide or reduce your oxygen levels.
-Other studies back this up as well.
-And a face mask made of three layers probably won’t fit tightly enough to affect your oxygen either.
+If you’re having trouble wearing a mask, try a different fabric, type, or fit.
+According to the WHO, medical masks, when worn the right way, do not cause you to breathe in more carbon dioxide or reduce your oxygen levels.
+Other studies back this up as well.1 And a face mask made of three layers probably won’t fit tightly enough to affect your oxygen either.
 If your mask is uncomfortable, try a new type of mask.

 - Wash your hands or use hand sanitizer before putting on a face mask.

 - Avoid touching the face mask while using it.

 - If your face mask gets damp, replace it with a clean one.

 - Remove the mask by the ear loops or ties, trying to not touch the parts of the mask that touch your face.